alongseabra/infections/README.md

 Speaking of graph files, if you'd like to input your own, all you have to do is make list of edges, one on each line.
 For example, the relationship A coaches B would be represented by "A" "B".
 See the text files above if you need more examples.

-In case you're wondering what the graphs I've included actually look like, here are some drawing of them I drew up while I was working on the problem: <a href="http://imgur.com/a/KEd8E">link</a>.
+In case you're wondering what the graphs I've included actually look like, here are some drawings of them I drew up while I was working on the problem: <a href="http://imgur.com/a/KEd8E">link</a>.

 ##General approach